intel/dimgen/Readme.md

 ## DIMGEN - Docker Image Metadata GENerator

-### Warning

-This solution is in its very early stages, so issues are expected.
-If you are using this tool to generate sources for any software release requirements, it's your responsibility to ensure that all the sources are indeed downloaded and compressed into the tar file.

 **dimgen** - Get sources of installed packages (using the os package manager) in a docker image.

 ![Alt text](./svg/dimgen.svg)